sandstede-lab/Quantifying_Zebrafish_Patterns/README.md

 ## Notes

 If the straightness measure is negative, divide by (max(top_bd_x)-min(top_bd_x)) instead of max(x_querys) in the calculation of top_cv and bottom_cv in straightness_measure.m.
-Negative straightness measures indicate erroneuous boundary detection, which will be improved in a newer release of the software.
+Negative straightness measures indicate erroneuous boundary detection, which will be improved in a future release of the software.